nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 let descriptor = Object.getOwnPropertyDescriptor(proxy, "name");
 ```

-The property `name` is not allowable on property descriptors, so when `Object.getOwnPropertyDescriptor()` is called, the `getOwnPropertyDescriptor` return value triggers an error.
+The property `name` isn't allowable on property descriptors, so when `Object.getOwnPropertyDescriptor()` is called, the `getOwnPropertyDescriptor` return value triggers an error.
 This restriction ensures that the value returned by `Object.getOwnPropertyDescriptor()` always has a reliable structure regardless of use on proxies.

-#### Duplicate Descriptor Methods
+### Duplicate Descriptor Methods

-Once again, ECMAScript 6 has some confusingly similar methods, as `Object.defineProperty()` and `Object.getOwnPropertyDescriptor()` appear to do the same thing as `Reflect.defineProperty()` and `Reflect.getOwnPropertyDescriptor()`, respectively.
-As with other method pairs discussed earlier in this chapter, there are some subtle but important differences.
+Once again, ECMAScript 6 has some confusingly similar methods, as the `Object.defineProperty()` and `Object.getOwnPropertyDescriptor()` methods appear to do the same thing as the `Reflect.defineProperty()` and `Reflect.getOwnPropertyDescriptor()` methods, respectively.
+Like other method pairs discussed earlier in this chapter, these have some subtle but important differences.

+#### defineProperty() Methods

-The `Object.defineProperty()` and `Reflect.defineProperty()` method are exactly the same except for their return values.
-The `Object.defineProperty()` method returns the first argument whereas `Reflect.defineProperty()` returns a boolean value, `true` if the operation succeeded and `false` if not.
+The `Object.defineProperty()` and `Reflect.defineProperty()` methods are exactly the same except for their return values.
+The `Object.defineProperty()` method returns the first argument, while `Reflect.defineProperty()` returns `true` if the operation succeeded and `false` if not.
 For example:

 ```js